 Students must apply via one of the following online application forms:-

 At Masters level, the specialisms of tutors are an important factor.
-Sunderland’s research expertise includes painting, printmaking, studio-based drawing and collage, sculpture, collaborative practice, art in architecture, video and digital art.
+Sunderland’s staff research includes painting, printmaking, studio-based drawing and collage, sculpture, collaborative practice, art in architecture, video and digital art.

 Compared to an undergraduate course, you will find that this Masters requires a higher level of independent working.
-The course aims to stretch your creativity and maximise your sense of personal fulfilment.
+The course aims to stretch your creativity and maximise your sense of personal fulfillment.
+If you choose to study the course full-time, you will complete six modules over one year.
+Taught sessions are normally on Tuesday afternoons and Wednesday mornings.

-We use a wide variety of teaching and learning methods which include lectures, seminars, critiques, workshops and practical demonstrations.
+We use a wide variety of teaching and learning methods, which include tutorials, lectures, seminars, reviews, workshops and practical demonstrations.
 These are supported by a range of guest speakers from diverse academic and industry backgrounds.
-You will also have high levels of contact with tutors who give regular feedback and support.
+Tutors give regular feedback and support.

 We ask applicants to present a portfolio of work.
 Your portfolio should demonstrate your skills and creativity through a collection of Fine Art-based work.
 This should be presented as original pieces, photographs or in digital form.